matthewbowling123/PID/README.md

 ### Reflection Matthew

 This assignment ultimately proved itself very difficult for my partner and I. Though the Cad design itself was very simple, The code took a lot of effort to create and much of it was borrowed from other people.
 A big thanks to all three Weders for their code and their brilliant documentations which I learned a lot from.
 I think ultimately if we had more time planning out the project we would have gotten further.
+Some tips I have for other people working on a similer project is to get working on the code as soon as possible.
+We delayed it to long to have time to finish it.
+If you are struggling with code the Githubs below are very helpful.

 Here are GitHubs that were helpful:
 * [Paul](https://github.com/japhero)